praedo-trd/cbftp-ui/README.md

-Official community user interface for cbftp client.
+Official community user interface for cbftp client.<br>
 Support channel on Link-Net at #cbftp-gui